 - Yukon Territory: For the luxury isolation seeker.
 Remote lodges accessible by small plane, salmon rivers, grizzly bear sightings, and midnight sun create a bucket-list experience that feels truly untouched.

-UK travelers note: The UK – Canada Electronic Travel Authorization (eTA) makes visa-free travel straightforward.
+UK travellers note: The UK – Canada Electronic Travel Authorization (eTA) makes visa-free travel straightforward.
 Direct flights from London Heathrow and Gatwick to Calgary, Vancouver, and Toronto are available with Air Canada, British Airways, and WestJet.

 🇫🇮 Finland: Saunas, Lakes, and Digital Detox

-Finland has quietly become the destination of choice for Tier 1 travelers seeking complete silence and digital detox.
+Finland has quietly become the destination of choice for Tier 1 travellers seeking complete silence and digital detox.
 With over 180,000 lakes, more saunas than cars, and a culture built around quiet contemplation in nature, Finland offers something that no beach resort can replicate.

 The Visit Finland website curates lakeside cabin rentals that are genuinely remote — no phone signal, private lake access, rowing boats, and smoke saunas.
-A week in a Finnish lakeside cabin runs €800–1,500 for a family-sized property.
+A week in a Finnish lakeside cabin runs €800–€1,500 for a family-sized property.

-The Coolcation vs. Traditional Summer Holiday: At a Glance
+Coolcation vs. Traditional Summer Holiday: At a Glance

 | Factor | Med / Southern Europe | Coolcation (Scandinavia / Canada) |